Mastering Vocabulary Word Walls in Secondary ELA

 How can I keep up with word walls?

 Right: Secondary ELA teachers lack a spare minute.
 Every day is crammed with grading and connecting.
+Adding another “to do” might seem silly.
+However, my vocabulary walls take up very little of my time but provide valuable classroom discussions and increased instruction, a great ROI.

 My word walls are not fancy—some might even say messy, which is ok. . . because my students made them.
-My ninth grade students especially build an interactive word wall.
-Some tips for managing the process:
+My ninth grade classes especially build an interactive word wall.

 Basically, I help students start the word wall, and then they can add the pieces as we build.
-We typically end up with pictures, sample sentences, and inside jokes on sticky notes on the word wall as well.
+The process increases student ownership and removes the process from my plate.

 Comprehension for all learners.